 After School ACHIEVEMENT Program (formerly Crossroads) is designed to offer after-school enrichment activities to all interested 7th and 8th grade students at Silas Deane Middle School and Corpus Christi School.
 The goal of a.s.A.p. is to provide this age group with after school leisure time activity exploration and development within the framework of a primary prevention model.
-Programs include Cooking, Lights, Camera, Action, Robotics, Colorguard, and Sewing.
+Programs include Cooking, Lights, Camera, Action, Robotics, Basic Baking, Photography teambuilding and Ceramics to name a few.
 After school media center is also offered for FREE Mondays and Wednesdays.
 Fall, winter and spring sessions are offered (each session runs for 7 weeks) Mondays – Thursdays from 2:30 to 4:30 pm.
 Sponsored by the Town of Wethersfield Social and Youth Services, in collaboration with Silas Deane Middle School, Wethersfield Parks and Recreation, the Keane Foundation and the Capitol Area Substance Abuse Council.
 Financial Aid available.

 Thanks to a grant from the Keane Foundation FREE Intramurals is back at Silas Deane Middle School and is open to all 7th and 8th graders!
 Activities run Monday - Thursday from 2:30 to 3:20 p.m. (students be able to take the late bus home).
 Each week students will participate in a different sport from basketball and soccer to dodgeball and ultimate frisbee.